-Gavland Osburn, 1428 E. California Ave., Glendale 6, Calif., Dec.
+Gayland Osburn, 1428 E. California Ave., Glendale 6, Calif., Dec.
 17.-I was with Bro.
 Paul Nichols during his meeting at Greenfield, also at Poplar.
 Dec.
 2 I attended a part of both the singing school and meeting at Ceres, conducted by Bro.
 Homer L. King.
-Being at home for a while, I ducted by Bro.
+Being at home for a while, I was privileged to attend the meeting some at Glendora, conducted by Brethren Waters and, ner, Okla., where we have hopes of establishing a Chester King.
+On Dec.
+6, I preached at Lodi.
+I congregation.
+We are pressing along nicely now am now at Stockton, attending a meeting con- on Ada, gaining in number and in unity.
+We ask ducted by Bro.
 King.